-Old Swedes has thus enjoyed its status as an officially recognized historic treasure of Delaware and the nation as a whole for well over 50 years.
+Old Swedes has thus enjoyed its status as an officially recognized historical treasure of Delaware and the nation for over 50 years.
 Today, it is also included as part of First State National Historical Park.

 UNITED STATES DEPARTMENT OF THE INTERIOR

 REGISTERED NATIONAL HISTORIC LANDMARK